Merck Mercuriadis

 Merck Mercuriadis (born October 2, 1963) is a British-Canadian music industry executive, artist manager, and entrepreneur.
-He is the founder and chairman of Hipgnosis Song Management; the founder of Hipgnosis Songs Fund; and the founder of Hipgnosis Songs Capital (in partnership with Blackstone).
+He is the founder and chairman of Hipgnosis Song Management; the founder of Recognition Music Group; and the founder of Hipgnosis Songs Capital (in partnership with Blackstone).

 Mercuriadis has managed artists including Nile Rodgers, Beyoncé, Elton John, Guns N' Roses, Iron Maiden, Morrissey, Pet Shop Boys, Macy Gray, Mary J. Blige, Joss Stone, Jane's Addiction, and Catherine Wheel.
 He served as the director and CEO of Sanctuary Group PLC from 1986 to 2007.

 Early life

 Mercuriadis was born to Greek immigrant parents in Schefferville, Quebec, Canada.
 His family moved to Middleton, Nova Scotia where he attended local public schools.
 At the age of 12, he traveled 100 mi from his home town to see Kiss play in Halifax.
 The concert inspired him to pursue a career in the music industry.

 Career

 Virgin, Sanctuary Group

 At 19 after bombarding his favorite label, Virgin Records, with letters Mercuriadis was hired as a marketing director at Virgin Canada.
 With Virgin thriving, he moved to the UK office, where his position was expanded to include A&R. In addition to working on records by UB40, The Human League and XTC, Mercuriadis was involved with signing Mary Margaret O'Hara.
 Her debut album, Miss America was released five years after she was signed, and although the album was praised, Mercuriadis found the process of representing the label, rather than the artist, difficult.
 Realizing that his passion was for musicians—not labels—he left Virgin shortly after the record's release.

 In October 1986, Mercuriadis joined Rod Smallwood and Andy Taylor, the founders, at Sanctuary Music (Overseas) Limited, a management company based in the United Kingdom.
 Over his 20 year tenure, the Sanctuary Group PLC expanded to encompass Sanctuary Artist Management, Sanctuary Records Group Limited, Rough Trade Records, Helter Skelter Agency and Bravado Merchandise, Twenty First Artists and Trinifold Management.
 In 2000, Mercuriadis moved from London to New York to build the North American company.
 In addition Mercuriadis and Sanctuary Group relaunched Rough Trade Records with founder Geoff Travis and Jeannette Lee in 2001.
 RTR included several artists such as The Strokes, The Moldy Peaches, The Libertines, Arcade Fire, Antony and the Johnsons, and The Kills.
 In New York Mercuriadis served as chief executive officer of Sanctuary Group North America until December 2004.
 Sanctuary reorganized its management team and named Mercuriadis CEO of the entire group for his substantial contribution in the global revenues overseas.